adingens/MAP_Vaccine_FP_Abs/README.md

 Specifically, the [Jupyter notebook](http://jupyter.org/) [analysis_notebook.ipynb](analysis_notebook.ipynb) does the complete analysis of the mutational antigenic profiling data.
 It downloads the deep sequencing data from the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), processes this  data, and then analyzes the selection in the context of each antibody.

-The generaly strategy for barcoded subamplicon Illumina sequencing approach is described [here](https://jbloomlab.github.io/dms_tools2/bcsubamp.html), and the computation of *differential selection* is described [here](https://jbloomlab.github.io/dms_tools2/diffsel.html).
+The general strategy for barcoded subamplicon Illumina sequencing approach is described [here](https://jbloomlab.github.io/dms_tools2/bcsubamp.html), and the computation of *differential selection* is described [here](https://jbloomlab.github.io/dms_tools2/diffsel.html).

 ## Organization
 The mutational antigenic profiling analysis is performed by the [Jupyter notebook](http://jupyter.org/) [analysis_notebook.ipynb](analysis_notebook.ipynb).